Governs-AI/governsai-console/apps/platform/PROJECT_SPECS.md

 - Budget Records belong to Organizations
 - Policy Records belong to Organizations
 - Decision Records belong to Users and Organizations
+- Context records belong to Users and Organizations; Conversations relate to ContextMemory

 ## 🚀 Deployment